wisdom-framework/wisdom/README.md

 # Wisdom-Framework ~ Web Is Dynamic and Modular

-Main documentation is avaiable at [wisdom-framework.org](wisdom-framework.org)
+Main documentation is available at [wisdom-framework.org](http://wisdom-framework.org)

 ## Project structure